Foundational Analysis Of The Solvability Complexity Index: The Weihrauch-SCI Intermediate Hierarchy: Abstract

 \section{Abstract}

-The Solvability Complexity Index (SCI) provides an abstract notion of \enquote{computing} a target map $\Xi$ from finitely many oracle evaluations $\Lambda\subseteq \mathbb{C}$ via finite-height towers of pointwise limits.
+The Solvability Complexity Index (SCI) provides an extensional limit-height formalism for recovering a target map \(\Xi\) from finite samples of an evaluation interface \(\Lambda\subseteq\mathbb C^\Omega\) by finite-height towers of pointwise limits.
 We first give a foundational analysis of what this extensional framework does and does not determine.
-We show that the SCI separation \enquote{axiom} is equivalent to a factorization of $\Xi$ through the full evaluation table, and we isolate the minimal logical role of $\Lambda$ as an information interface.
+We show that the SCI separation axiom is equivalent to a factorization of $\Xi$ through the full evaluation table, and we isolate the minimal logical role of $\Lambda$ as an information interface.

 To connect the SCI to Type-2 computability and Weihrauch reducibility, we give an effective enrichment for countable $\Lambda$ by viewing the evaluation table image $I_{\Lambda}\subseteq\mathbb{C}^{\mathbb{N}}$ as a represented space and factoring $\Xi$ as $\widehat{\Xi}$.
 We then define the Weihrauch-SCI rank of a problem as the least number of iterated limit-oracles needed to compute it in the Weihrauch sense, i.e.\ the least $k$ such that $\widehat{\Xi}\le_{W}\lim^{(k)}$, and prove well-posedness and representation invariance of this rank.